pgroonga/pgroonga.github.io/how-to/railway.md

 # How to use PGroonga with Railway

 This guide explains how to use the [Railway template](https://railway.com/deploy/pgroonga).
-The Railway’s scalable infrastructure makes it easy to deploy PGroonga with automatic scaling, persistent storage, and one-click setup.
+The Railway’s scalable infrastructure makes it easy to deploy PGroonga with persistent storage and one-click setup.

 ## Implementation Details